NA7KR/ajhstn.github.io/_posts/2016-05-23-securitygroup-auditing.md

 nocomments: true
 ---

-In this script we will query all of our domain controllers for security events in the security log, relating to changes made to Active Directory security groups.
+In this script we will query all of our domain controllers for security events in the security log for the previous 24 hours, relating to changes made to Active Directory security groups.
 For example group memberships added, removed etc.  Then we will produce a mobile friendly HTML formatted email and send.

 ## Get the Code
 For those of you who want to go [strait to the code][Get-SecurityGroupAuditing].